Welfare schemes for women in India: National Action Plan for Children

 The National Action Plan for Children was initiated in 2017, this scheme was launched by the Ministry of Women and Child Development.

-Digital Laado (DigitalLaado) - Giving Digital Wings To Daughters
+Digital Laado (Giving digital wings to daughters)

-An Initiative started with the association of FICCI & Google Digital Unlocked to empower and strengthen daughters on digital platforms.
-According to Government of India 65% daughters drop out from their higher studies due to household work.
-This program is a nationwide initiative in which every daughter will be taught and trained to develop their talent and skills to work from home itself and get connected with the global platform.
-Daughters can register themselves to avail these benefits from anywhere in the world - online & offline.
+The initiative started with the association of FICCI and Digital Unlocked to empower women to learn on digital platforms.
+According to Government of India, 65% girls drop out from completing higher education.
+The program is a nationwide initiative in which every girl will be taught and trained to develop their talent and skills to work from home itself and get connected with the global platform.